 The main thing I got from Katharine Leslie's presentation was about relationships (interdependence, reciprocity...).
 I learned that I do not have a relationship with my adopted children because a relationship is...

 Relationship: A mutual satisfaction of each other's needs.

 Correspondent Reciprocity: (big words, but don't worry it'll be OK!!)
 Most friendship relationships are 50/50 equal.
 I pay for Jeri's lunch on the way to the seminar.
 She pays for mine on the way back.
-She drives, I offer a shoulder to cry on (not while she's driving!).
-Mike offers us a place to stay.
+She drives, I offer a shoulder to cry on (not literally - she's driving!).
+Mike, the organizer of the seminar, offers us a place to stay.
 We volunteer at the seminar, lugging things, helping with check in.
 We are all more comfortable with the equality.
 As adults we can handle things being uneven for awhile, but usually the person asking for more feels guilty until the scales can balance.

 Complementary Reciprocity: People give and take different things, but are equally satisfied.
 75%+25%=100% or 10%+90%=100% This is typical of healthy parent - child relationships.
 For example, a parent may give an adult child $100 dollars as a birthday present.
 Both are comfortable with this exchange; however, if the adult child were to give the parent $100 or an equally expensive gift for the parent's birthday this would most likely upset the parent.
 A thoughtful card or a phone call would be more appreciated/ appropriate. (obviously this is just an example).

 An intimate relationship (like a marriage) usually starts as correspondent, but later becomes complementary reciprocity.